-Tim also starts dating Rachel, who transferred from the Swindon Branch, Dawn grows jealous of this and tries in vain to join in with Tim’s tomfoolery and pranking of Gareth that he now shares with Rachel.
+Tim also starts dating Rachel, who transferred from the Swindon Branch.
+Dawn grows jealous of this and tries in vain to join in with Tim’s tomfoolery and pranking of Gareth that he now shares with Rachel.

-In the fifth episode of the second series, Dawn is sells kisses for Red Nose Day.
-After Tim makes a contribution, and they end up sharing a kiss for a little longer than the standard “friends” kiss.
+In the fifth episode of the second series, Dawn sells kisses for Red Nose Day.
+After Tim makes a contribution, they end up sharing a kiss for a little longer than the standard “friends” kiss.

 This marks a turning point in the series and indicates to Tim that Dawn does still have feelings for him.
 Shortly after this he breaks up with Rachel.

 Tim soon discovers that Dawn is leaving Wernham Hogg to move to Florida with Lee.
 Initially Tim seems reluctant to comment on the news.
-However he changes his mind during an interview with the camera crew and runs to tell Dawn how he feels.
+However, he changes his mind during an interview with the camera crew and runs to tell Dawn how he feels.

 He removes his mic before talking to her and so their interaction remains private.
 However when he emerges looking dejected he admits Dawn said no.

 Three years go by, with Tim remaining unmotivated in his job at Wernham Hogg and Dawn with Lee in Florida also rather unhappy.
-Dawn and Lee are flown back to the UK for an office reunion and to join Christmas party.
+Dawn and Lee are flown back to the UK for an office reunion and to join the Christmas party.
 Dawn and Tim reconnect momentarily when she first arrives back in the office, and the energy between them is warm if a little awkward.